How Much Money Can You Make Staking Crypto?

 Platform Risk

 Despite the fact that there are numerous crypto-staking platforms, not all of them are secure.
-Some can be attacked by hackers, and others can run out of money and go bankrupt.
+Hackers may attack some, and others may run out of money and go bankrupt.
 Also, if you are a direct validator, there is a chance that the blockchain network could cut your stake as a punishment for what it thinks are mistakes.

 Market Risk